 The Cucapá name comes from the native tribe of our state; Baja California.
 The Cucapá tribe was the pioneers of our region and its love by the water and the nature took them to live in the delta of the Colorado River in the desert of Mexicali.
 The Tradition of the nature, the water of the river and the initiative of being the first people in exploring the region is what make Cucapá Beer as unique as the ancestors of the tribe.

 Cucapa Crafted Beers are Mexico 1# Rated Beer and 7 varietal in top 20!

-Unlike its name would suggest, you can’t scape from it.
-On the contrary, the prominen aroma of hops, pine trees, citrus, flowers, resins, and herbs is intensely attractive.
+Unlike its name would suggest, you can’t escape from it.
+On the contrary, the prominent aroma of hops, pine trees, citrus and herbs is intensely attractive.
 The same can be said about the flavor, since both are almost identical.
 It has an amber look, and tastes best when paired with strongly flavor foods and sweet pound cakes.

 Style: India Pale Ale

 Several American hops of citric nature, and high degrees of malt, provide taste and aroma to this amber beverage, where it is also easy to detect fruity esters, and a moderate honey character that make it worthy to bear this name.
 It goes well with poultry, grilled meats, fish and seafood.

 World Beer Championships Gold Medal Winner (90pts) , L.A.
 County Fair Commercial Beer Competition Gold Medal Winner.

 This present-day mythical creature, said to prey on livestock, was used to name Cucapá Reddish-Amber Pale Ale that smells and tastes like hops, caramel, malt and shows notes of fruit, toasted bread or cake.
 It goes wonderfully with meat loaf and cheeses.